gorse-io/docs/src/docs/gorse-dashboard.md

 ---
 # Gorse Dashboard

-The master node provides the Gorse dashboard, which can be accessed through HTTP port (the default values is `8088`) of the master node.
-The HTTP port is specified in configuration file.
+The master node provides the Gorse dashboard, which can be accessed through the HTTP port (the default value is `8088``) of the master node.
+The HTTP port is specified in the configuration file.

 ## Login